smaht-dac/submitr/docs/source/usage.rst

 You can omit the ``--env`` option entirely if your ``~/.smaht-keys.json`` file has only one entry.

-This command should do everything, including uploading referenced file; it will prompt first for confirmation;
+This command should do everything, including uploading any referenced files, prompting first for confirmation;
-see the `Uploading Referenced Files` section just below for more on this.
+see the `Uploading Referenced Files <uploading_files.html>`_ section for more on this.

 If you belong to
 multiple consortia and/or submission centers, you can also add the ``--consortium <consortium>``